gschambers/crypto-trading/README.md

 This app comprises a backend order book, price ticker and WebSocket interface - written in Go - to power a simple UI visualisation - written in React.

 The backend service connects to a firehose of currency exchange prices (via GDAX public price feed) and broadcasts those ticks over a websocket to any subscribed client.
-Clients receive and buffer ticks in order to render a simple sparkline.
+Clients sample those ticks to show the current ask price and volume on an animated scale.

 To subscribe to a currency pair, the client sends a message in the following format: